singnet/time-series-anomaly-discovery/README.md

 ## Compile

-To compile this project's source and perform integration tests, run one of the following commands in the project's root directory.
+To compile this project's source and perform integration tests, run one the following command in the project's root directory.

 ```
 ./setup.sh -c